 Triggers Ulcer and Gastrointestinal

 However, the symptoms may stop some weeks after you stop using Ashwagandha, but avoiding this herb if you are diagnosed with an ulcer is the best decision.
-Also, ensure you talk to your healthcare provider for the right medications.
+Also, ensure you talk to your healthcare provider about the right medications.

 Auto-immune disorders

-auto immune Ashwagandha is known to boost the immune system but it can also cause health issues if you are diagnosed with auto-immune disorders.
+Ashwagandha is known to boost the immune system but it can also cause health issues if you are diagnosed with auto-immune disorders.
 Auto-immune disorders are conditions that occur when your body is attacked by your immune system and left unguarded against germs, viruses, and bacteria.
 The best way to treat this disorder is to contact your licensed healthcare provider, hence, using Ashwagandha can cause more severe complications like the formation of plaque psoriasis in the body.

 Daytime Somnolence